LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     if the above returns False:
         fail

-# check that all sentVotes and pendingUnlocks correspond to locked tokens
+# Check that all sentVotes and pendingUnlocks correspond to locked tokens
 for address a key of the voter substore:
     votedAmount = 0
     for sentVote in voter(address).sentVotes: